s-fuerst/Vahana.jl/docs/src/predator.md

     restart::Int64 = 5
     predator::SpeciesParams = SpeciesParams()
     prey::SpeciesParams = SpeciesParams()
-    num_predators::Int64 = 500
-    num_prey::Int64 = 2000
 end;

+params = AllParams()
+params.prey.init_population = 2000;
 nothing #hide
 ````

-## Globals

-We are creating timeseries (in form of `Vector`s) for the predator and
+We are creating timeseries (in the form of `Vector`s) for the predator
-prey population, the number of cells with food and the average
+and prey population, the number of cells with food, and the average
 energy of the predators and prey.

 ````@example predator